 In your final year of uni or college, you'll get less Maintenance Loan than you had in other years.
 This is because student finance usually covers the breaks between each year, but you're no longer entitled to it once your course has ended.

-If your course started before 1 August 2016, the amount of Maintenance Loan you can get will be reduced by 50p for every £1 of Maintenance Loan you get.
+If your course started before 1 August 2016, the amount of Maintenance Loan you can get will be reduced by 50p for every £1 of Maintenance Grant you get.

 Courses starting from 1 August 2016